D0men1c0/D0men1c0.github.io/_pages/about.md

 My goal is to continue on this path by pursuing a **PhD**.
 I aim to deepen my knowledge in Natural Language Processing and contribute to solving complex problems, turning research into real-world progress.

+Beyond my professional and academic pursuits, I have a passion for boxing and enjoy the mental challenge of solving Rubik's cubes and other puzzles.
 ---

 ## Tech Stack